 Moycullen was originally a townland surrounding the O’Flaherty Castle.
 That townland is now known as The Farm (An Fheilm) or Homefarm.
 Moycullen served as the postal address until the 1930’s.

-The village of Moycullen as we know it today is formed by the coming together of four townlands at the crossroads, Ballyquirke and Killarainey one one side and Kylebroughlan with Danesfield on the other.
-The expansion of the village itself in the 19th century was due mainly to the presence of the RIC barracks and its officers who built their homes nearby or married into an established public house.
-Kelletts, once Geraghty’s, later to become Fox’s public house was a Bianconi stopover on the Galway to Clifden route.
+The village of Moycullen as we know it today is formed by the coming together of four townlands at the crossroads, Ballyquirke and Killarainey on one side and Kylebroughlan with Gortyloughlin on the other.
+The expansion of the village itself in the 19th century was due mainly to the presence of the RIC barracks and its officers who built their homes nearby or married into an established public house like Geraghty’s.
+Kelletts, once Geraghty’s, later to become Fox’s public house, was a Bianconi stopover on the Galway to Clifden route.
 Up to recent years a water trough, embellished with the Bianconi Coat of Arms and stone hitching posts, served as a reminder of these days.

 The railroad to Clifden (1895-1935) replaced Bianconi.
 Moycullen Station was situated in Clochán, about half a mile from the village.
 The original station buildings are now residential, industrial and retail.

 The RIC barracks is currently a well-known restaurant, The White Gables and the private dwelling that served as the courthouse for the ‘petty session on alternate Tuesdays’ was located where we now have a large shopping centre, An Cearnóg Nua.